-- i.
+- 100. The Combined Authority has established a Freeport Board for the purposes of making recommendations to Cabinet on Freeport strategy and policies, to review Freeport services, ensure compliance with Freeport legislation and to co-ordinate the interests of landowners and other key stakeholders. - 101.
+The Freeport Board will be chaired by the Mayor or such other person as the Mayor may nominate.
+Including the Chair there will be no more than 12 members of the Freeport Board.
+The other members of the Freeport Board shall be appointed by Cabinet at the AGM, on the recommendation of the Mayor. - 102.
+In making recommendations for appointments to the Freeport Board, the Mayor shall have regard to the desirability of appointing people who have experience of, and have shown capacity in, some matter relevant to the functions of the Freeport including: - i.
 Local Authority interests in the Tees Valley; - ii.
 National political interest in the Tees Valley; - iii.
 The interests of relevant landowners (including STDC); - iv.
-Innovation and Business representation (drawn from the Tees Valley BusinessLEP Board); - v.
+Innovation and Business representation (drawn from the Tees Valley Business Board); - v.
 The interests of operators of Customs Zones and tax sites; - vi.
 Representatives of Ports in the Tees Valley; - vii.
-Such other people as the Mayor considers appropriate. - 400-103.
-All members of the Freeport Board have an equal right to speak and vote. - 101.104.
-The Quorum for the Freeport Board meetings is 7 members. - 402.105.
-In addition, the following shall have the right to attend and speak at the Freeport Board meetings but will have no vote: - a representative of the government department with lead responsibility for Freeports; - ii. a representative of any other landowner of land inside the Outer Boundary of the Freeport; - iii. a representative of occupiers and/or trade relationships inside theOuter Boundary of the Freeport. - 103.106.
+Such other people as the Mayor considers appropriate. - 103.
+All members of the Freeport Board have an equal right to speak and vote.

+- 104. The Quorum for the Freeport Board meetings is 7 members. - 105.
+In addition, the following shall have the right to attend and speak at the Freeport Board meetings but will have no vote: - a representative of the government department with lead responsibility for Freeports; - ii. a representative of any other landowner of land inside the Outer Boundary of the Freeport; - iii. a representative of occupiers and/or trade relationships inside the Outer Boundary of the Freeport. - 106.
 Meetings of the Freeport Board will be attended by members of TVCA staff who are required to support the work of the Board including: - i.
 The TVCA Group Chief Executive; - ii.
 The TVCA Group Director of Finance and Resources; - iii.
 The TVCA Monitoring Officer; - iv.
-The TVCA Director of Business and Skills;

-- v.
-The TVCA Freeport Director. - 104.107.
-The Freeport Board may create such committees, sub-committees or working groups as it deems appropriate to support its work. - 405-108.
+The TVCA Director of Business and Skills; - v.
+The TVCA Freeport Director. - 107.
+The Freeport Board may create such committees, sub-committees or working groups as it deems appropriate to support its work. - 108.
 The Freeport Board and any committees and sub committees will operate in accordance with the rules of procedure set out in Part 3 of this Constitution.